A degeneration approach to Skoda's Division Theorem: Introduction

-If the number of generators $r$ is at most $\dim X + 1$, Theorem \ref{thm:SkodaBL} almost recovers the line bundle version of Skoda's Theorem \cite[Theorem 2.1]{Varolin2008}.
+If the number of generators $r$ is at most $\dim X + 1$, Theorem \ref{thm:SkodaBL} almost recovers the line bundle version of Skoda's Theorem (see Theorem \ref{thm:full-division}).
 We say ``almost'' because in Theorem \ref{thm:SkodaBL} we have $\norm{f}_{E^{\oplus r}}^2 \leq \frac{r\alpha}{\alpha-1} \norm{g}_G^2$ rather than $\norm{f}_{E^{\oplus r}}^2 \leq \frac{\alpha}{\alpha-1} \norm{g}_G^2$.
 Still, even though stronger results are known, our intent is to emphasize the technique used to prove Theorem \ref{thm:SkodaBL}.
 Both the original proof of Skoda \cite{Skoda1972} and more recent generalizations \cite{Varolin2008} are based on functional analysis and the Bochner formula, plus some very careful linear algebra estimates.
-Here instead we present a deformation argument based on Berndtsson's Theorem on the positivity of direct image bundles \cite{Berndtsson2009}.
+Here instead we present a degeneration argument based on Berndtsson's Theorem on the positivity of direct image bundles \cite{Berndtsson2009}.
+Even though this degeneration approach is aesthetically pleasing, it is not clear if it can recover the theorem in full generality.
+Part of the goal of this project is to see if one can use degeneration techniques to achieve the same results obtained by the ostensibly more powerful $L^2$ methods.

-The general philosophy is inspired by Berndtsson and Lempert's proof of the $L^2$ extension theorem \cite{BerndtssonLempert2016, Lempert2017} and by Ohsawa's proof of a Skoda-type division theorem as a corollary of the Ohsawa--Takegoshi $L^2$ extension theorem \cite[Section 3.2]{Ohsawa2015}.
-Ohsawa indeed remarks that the division problem can be reformulated as an extension problem on the projectivizations of the dual bundles.
+The general philosophy is inspired by Berndtsson and Lempert's proof of the $L^2$ extension theorem \cite{BerndtssonLempert2016, Lempert2017} and by T.~Ohsawa's proof of a Skoda-type division theorem as a corollary of the Ohsawa--Takegoshi $L^2$ extension theorem.
+Ohsawa indeed remarks that the division problem can be reformulated as an extension problem on the projectivizations of the dual bundles (see \cite{Ohsawa2002}, \cite{Ohsawa2004} and \cite[Section 3.2]{Ohsawa2015}).
 It is thus natural to wonder whether a Skoda-type theorem could be proved directly using techniques akin to \cite{BerndtssonLempert2016}.

 The main idea is to look at all possible linear combinations $v_1 \otimes f_1(x) + \dots + v_r \otimes f_r(x)$.
 Then one constructs a positively curved family of metrics that at one extreme ``localizes'' the problem at the point of interest $v = h(x)$ and at the other extreme retrieves the usual $L^2$-norm for $f$.
 Near $h(x)$ the optimal solution to the division problem is somehow ``trivial''; for instance, if $h(x) = (h_1(x), 0, \dots, 0)$, one takes $f(x) = (g(x) h_1(x)^{-1}, 0, \dots, 0)$.
 The positivity of the direct image bundle \cite{Berndtsson2009} will then imply that one can control $\norm{f}_{E^{\oplus r}}$ by the norm of the trivial solution near $h(x)$.
 This last step is an instance of a more general extrapolation technique for estimating operator norms under suitable curvature conditions \cite{Lempert2017}.